-KEYWORDS: Ethics, University of Cambridge, USA, Elizabeth H. Blackburn, Biochemistry, Nobel Prize, ageing process, animation, Telomerase, Australia, Women in Science.
+KEYWORDS: Ethics, University of Cambridge, USA, Elizabeth H. Blackburn, Biochemistry, Nobel Prize, ageing process, animation, Telomerase, Australia, women in science

 SHE THOUGHT IT

 The second of seven children, Elizabeth Blackburn was born in Hobart, Australia in 1948.
-She obtained her BSc (1970) and her MSc (1972) degrees in Biochemistry from the University of Melbourne and moved to England, where she earned her Ph.D. from the University of Cambridge in 1975, analyzing DNA sequences at two time Nobel laureate Fred Sanger’s laboratory.
+She obtained her BSc (1970) and her MSc (1972) degrees in Biochemistry from the University of Melbourne and moved to England, where she earned her PhD from the University of Cambridge in 1975, analysing DNA sequences at two-time Nobel laureate, Fred Sanger’s laboratory.
 She started postdoctoral work on cellular biology at Joe Gall’s laboratory at Yale in 1975 on an Anna Fuller Fellowship2.
-The same year, Blackburn married professor of biochemistry and biophysics John W. Sedat.
+The same year, Blackburn married professor of biochemistry and biophysics, John W. Sedat.
 The couple moved to San Francisco, California in 1977.
 Blackburn became associate professor at the Department of Molecular Biology at the University of California, Berkeley.
 Among her doctoral students was Carol W. Greider, with whom Blackburn co-discovered telomerase2.
 In December 1986, her son Benjamin David was born.
 In 1990, she transferred her laboratory to the Department of Microbiology and Immunology at UCSF.
 In 1993, Blackburn became the first woman to hold the position of Department Chair until 19992.
 She remained a professor at the Departments of Biochemistry and Biophysics and Microbiology and Immunology at UCSF.

 Blackburn has been a member of numerous editorial boards of eminent scientific journals, such as Cell and Science, as well as president or member of more than ten scientific societies3.
 She is a founding member of the Rosalind Franklin Society, which promotes women’s contributions to science.
 A non-resident fellow of the Salk Institute for Biological Sciences since 2001, she was named its President in November 2015 and took on the position in January 2016.3

-Blackburn said biology, mathematics and chemistry teachers Nan Hughes, Len Stuttard and Jenny Phipps particularly encouraged her2.
+Blackburn said biology, mathematics and chemistry teachers Nan Hughes, Len Stuttard, and Jenny Phipps particularly encouraged her2.
 During her university research, her principal mentors in directing a lab team and exemplary scientists were Frank Hird (Melbourne, Australia), Fred Sanger (Cambridge, England) and Joseph Gall (Yale, USA)2.

 Her female role model in science is Barbara McClintock, who also reminded Blackburn that she should listen to her intuition when doing research2.